The term influencer comes with some cultural baggage—which is likely why many in the B2B space use “thought leader” instead.

 The best way to make contact is through email or via DM on platforms like Instagram or LinkedIn where they’re more likely to see the message.

-Avoid using Twitter or Facebook as messages can go unnoticed for years due to all of the noise.
+Avoid using Twitter or Facebook as messages can go unnoticed for years because of all the noise.

 A few tips for making your first move:

-- As you do your research on an influencer, make note of their unique brand of content, and start brainstorming some campaign ideas.
+- As you do your research on an influencer, make a note of their unique brand of content and start brainstorming some campaign ideas.

-- Point toward a few posts from their account that demonstrate why this partnership makes sense.
+- Point toward a few posts from their account that show why this partnership makes sense.